vedant2342/bug-hunt-101-project/2-Reconnaissance/README.md

 This section covers the initial exploration of the application before testing for vulnerabilities.

 ## Note on Reconnaissance Scope
-Since the target application was hosted locally for learning purposes, traditional network reconnaissance such as subdomain enumeration or extensive Nmap scanning was not applicable.
+Since the target application was hosted locally, traditional network reconnaissance such as subdomain enumeration or extensive Nmap scanning was not applicable.